 Dancing to Poetry

-The following dancers and poets will perform:
+The following dancers and poets performed:

 “Paso Adelante/Move Forward” – poet Elena Suarez